Hive Systems has updated its famous Password Table for 2023. Spoiler alert: it’s not looking good for your go-to password combinations.

 Robust Password Security is Critical to Today's Workplace

-The advances in technology (specifically in affordable cloud computing) over the past two years have dramatically shortened the amount of time it takes to crack a password.
+The advances in technology (specifically in affordable cloud computing) over the past few years have dramatically shortened the amount of time it takes to crack a password.
 In just 2020, a complex eight-character password took at least eight hours to untangle.
-Today, that time span has decreased to less than an hour.
+Today, that time span has decreased to five minutes.

 The ability to crack longer, more intricate passwords is even more threatening when you consider today’s distributed or hybrid workforces.
 As professionals regularly began logging in from miles apart and relying on personal and public Wi-Fi networks—as well as their own insecure devices—organizations’ internal networks became wide open to risk, fundamentally altering the traditional office security perimeter.
-According to Mimecast, email phishing threats rose 64% just in 2020 alone.
+According to Mimecast, in 2023 97% of individuals using email have been targeting by a phishing attack.

 Securing systems and devices against growing cyberattacks has never been more important, beyond just network and email security.
 And while organizations have attempted to combat cybersecurity risks and other issues head-on, scaling back and prioritizing basic 101-level password hygiene and policies before implementing more sophisticated software might be where most organizations need to focus on.
 Aka—the password.